santisoler/scipy2024-pooch/README.md

 Most scientific Python libraries provide some sample datasets to use within their examples and tutorials, which help their users to get more familiar with the tools.
-These datasets should be readily available to the users, so they can focus on learning and not micromanaging file downloads.
+These datasets should be readily available to the users so that they can focus on learning and not micromanaging file downloads.
-Shipping these data files along with the software is cumbersome, and make the packages larger than needed.
+Shipping these data files along with the software is cumbersome, and makes the packages larger than needed.
 Alternatively, they could be hosted in a different location, which introduces the need for an easy way to access them.

-[Pooch][pooch] is a slim pure-Python library that allows you to download and cache files from the web.
+[Pooch][pooch] is a slim, pure Python library that allows you to download and cache files from the web.
-It was specifically designed to provide package developers an easy way to make their sample datasets available to their users, while also providing extra features that makes it useful in many other scenarios.
+It was specifically designed to provide package developers with an easy way to make their sample datasets available to their users, while also providing extra features that make it useful in many other scenarios.

 With the [`pooch.retrieve()`][pooch.retrieve] function we can download a file